 The Nature Conservancy of Canada (NCC) is the nation’s leading not-for-profit, private land conservation organization.
 For 50 years, we have been working to protect our most important and biologically diverse natural areas and the plants and animals they sustain.

-Since 1962, NCC and our partners have helped to conserve more than 2.6 million acres (1 million hectares) of ecologically significant land from coast to coast.
+Since 1962, NCC and our partners have helped to conserve 14 million hectares (35 million acres) of ecologically significant land from coast to coast.
 That’s equivalent to 166 football fields a day!

 Investing in conservation means that NCC is protecting biodiversity by ensuring that our natural world remains a home for wildlife, a haven for recreation and a vital resource that cleans the air we breathe and the water we drink.